zxb2945/Learn-CS-by-yourself/CSLecture/Ultimate AWS Certified Solutions Architect Associate AWS认证课程.md

 To do so, we will assign permissions to AWS services with IAM Roles

+=>One IAM Role can be assigned to multiple EC2 instances in the different regions.

 ## 025 IAM Security Tools

 IAM Credentials Report(accout-level)